14 best things to do in Charlestown, Cornwall in 2023

 The Lost Gardens of Heligan are situated near Mevagissey and are also located on the 24 bus route from Charlestown.

-These are one of the most popular places to visit in Cornwall because of their uniqueness and mystery!
+These are among the most popular places to visit in Cornwall because of their uniqueness and mystery!

 The gardens became overgrown and ‘lost’ at the outbreak of WW1, only to be ‘discovered in the 1990s.